-Genetics encompasses central aspects of evolutionary biology of plants and animals, cell biology, disease agents, medicine and pharmaceuticals, husbandry/horticulture, and our own genealogy.
-And it touches on other fields as well, for instance by providing metric and identity tools for paleontologists, archaeologists, anthropologists, and forensic investigators.
+Genetics encompasses central aspects of evolutionary biology of plants and animals, cell biology, disease agents, medicine and pharmaceuticals, and husbandry/horticulture.
+And it touches on other fields as well, for instance by providing metric and identity tools for paleontologists, archaeologists, anthropologists, genealogists, and other forensic investigators.

 Once genes and DNA became understood just 60 years ago, we had to re-learn and re-evaluate much that we had learned before.
 The new toolkit helped to wipe away the veil that allowed biological science to become mired in contention over then unanswerable questions.